Al-Muhandis/AdminHelper/README.md

 At a certain number of points, the message is automatically deleted without the administrators' approval.
 If the spam message is incorrectly identified as spam, the member's rating is downgraded

+# Architecture
+The software implements the telegram bot as a web server in webhook mode

 # Dependencies
-- fp-telegram
+- fp-telegram (Telegram bots API wrapper)
-- brook-telegram
+- brook-telegram (Plugin for BrookFoFreePascal)
-- BrookForFreePascal & BrookFramework
+- BrookForFreePascal & BrookFramework (HTTP server)